 Windows bootloader problem is one problem that every one of us has faced once till now.
 Knowing how to repair this problem is not very hard and even does not require any additional skills.
 In this guide, we will tell you how to repair the Windows bootloader problem.

-Although it is a rare situation, you may have seen something similar to the image below on your laptop screen or may see it in future.
+Although it is a rare situation, you may have seen something similar to the image below on your laptop screen or may see it in the future.
 This means that your Windows PC is displaying an error message on your screen before it even begins to load Windows.
-It is likely that the boot sector on your system partition is corrupted, damaged or has missing files.
-In such cases, the master boot record needs to be repaired to get things up and running again.
+It is likely that the boot sector on your system partition is corrupted, damaged, or has missing files.
+In such cases, the master boot record needs to be repaired to get things up and to run again.
 Read on to know how to troubleshoot these problems.

 How the Windows System Boots

 You will experience an unbootable system if either the MBR/GPT or core operating system drivers become ruined.
 You can distinguish between the two cases by observing the initial symptoms experienced by your PC while it boots.
-If you get a blue screen (BSOD), that probably means the MBR or GPT successfully loaded and it failed to complete boot-up.
-If you get some other condition, like a blinking cursor amid the blackness of a DOS prompt, then the MBR/GPT might be damaged causing the bootloader process to fail.
-This happens after you see the BIOS information but before Windows actually begins to load.
+If you get a blue screen (BSOD), that probably means the MBR or GPT successfully loaded, and it failed to complete boot-up.
+If you arrive some other condition, like a blinking cursor amid the blackness of a DOS prompt, then the MBR/GPT might be damaged, causing the bootloader process to fail.
+This happens after you see the BIOS information, but before Windows begins to load.
 Your screen may display one of the following errors:

 - Bootmgr is missing

 - FATAL: No bootable medium found!
 System halted.